mapattacker/ArcGIS-BatchMergeShp/README.md

 # Batch merge shapefiles of same name

 ### Description
+I often receive shapefiles that have a standard naming convention, and I used to drop them one by one into the ArcGIS Merge tool, so that I can verify the contents at one go, before uploading to the geodatabase.
+That absolutely drove me crazy, given that there are lots of files to deal with.
+Imagine searching in ArcCatalog, 10 different folders for shapeflies with a specific name, and repeat that 30 times for other names.

-This script merges all shapefiles of the same name within a directory and/or its sub-directories into a one single shapefile for each unique name.
+This script does everything automatically.
+Just drop all the folders containing the shapefiles into a main folder, define that main folder path, as well as the output folder path into the script.
+A single shapefile will be created for each unique name.

 ### Requirements
-It uses some Arcpy functions, so requires an ArcGIS installation.
+It uses some Arcpy functions, so requires ArcGIS to be already installed.

+### ArcGIS Tool
+I have also created an ArcGIS tool to perform the same function.
+Just put the script and toolbox from the link somewhere and add the latter into ArcMap/Catalog ArcToolbox window.